 The documents below outline our approach to COVID-19 in the school.
-Please note that the risk assessment is a working document and is subject to regular updating as guidance is changed.
+Please note that our risk assessment is a working document and is subject to regular updating as guidance is changed.
 Please contact us if you would like the most up to date assessment.

 Government Guidance for Parents:

-COvid plans and risk assessment
+School Arrangements and risk assessment

 Remote Learning Documents